marc2332/bliss/doc/docs/scan_alignment.md

 ## fwhm()

-This function return th Full Width at Half of the Maximum of data of last scan.
+This function returns th Full Width at Half of the Maximum of data of last scan.

 ```python
 size = fwhm()